Larkana: University and campuses

 SZABIST opened its first campus in Larkana in 2004.
 It offers degrees in BBA (day), BA (day), MBA (evening), EMBA.
 A few years later the SZABIST Trust established two school and college in the city: Montessori to Class VII (Junior School) and Class VIII to XII (School and College).

 Chandka Medical College (CMC) was established and inaugurated by the former prime minister of Pakistan Zulfiqar Ali Bhutto on 20 April 1973.
 It was the fourth public medical college to be established in the province of Sindh.
 Chandka Medical College is recognised by Pakistan Medical & Dental Council (PMDC).
 The College of Physicians & Surgeons Pakistan (CPSP) has also established its regional center at the campus of CMC Larkana.
 CMC is recently upgraded to Shaheed Mohtarma Benazir Bhutto Medical University.
 In 2009, Quaid-e-Awam University College of Engineering Science & Technology (QUCEST), Larkano, was established in the outskirt of Larkana, under the directives of Government of Sindh in collaboration with Quaid-e-Awam University of Engineering Science & Technology (QUEST), Nawabshah, Sindh.
 The campus offers bachelor of engineering degrees in the technologies of civil engineering, mechanical engineering, electronic engineering and electrical engineering.

+In 2024, University of Larkano, established a merger of Sindh University Campus, Quaid-e-Awam University College of Engineering Science & Technology (QUCEST) and Shaheed Zulfiqar Ali Bhutto Agricultural College (SZBAC) to its faculties.

 Transport

 Larkana Railway Station is located in the center of the city.
 It connects Larkana to the rest of Sindh and Pakistan.
 Pakistan Railway also assists in the transportation of agricultural products to provincial capital Karachi from Larkana.
-Moenjodaro Airport is located near Mohen-jo-daro, 28 km away to the south of the city of Larkana, about 5 kilometres away from Dokri.
+Moenjodaro Airport is located near Mohenjo-daro, 28 km away to the south of the city of Larkana, about 5 kilometres away from Dokri.

-Larkana is connected via land buses to most major cities in the country, including Karachi, Islamabad, and Quetta.
+Larkana is connected via land buses to most major cities in the country, including Karachi, Islamabad, Hyderabad and Quetta.